-Always Do The Math
+Always Do The Math Before Refinancing

 Everybody should come up with a debt pay down plan.
 Once you have a plan, you’ll figure out ways to achieve your goal.
 My plan is to be done with this originally $1,220,000 mortgage by age 50.
 If I pay down an extra $181,000 in principal to qualify for my 2.375% rate, I’ll have 11 years left to pay off the remaining $800,000 balance.

 Some people have said it’s unwise to have so much capital locked up in one asset.
 That’s true if the asset accounts for a significant portion of your net worth.
 This rental property is less than 15% of my net worth, and will hopefully continue to decrease with an increase in the overall pie.

-Explore real estate crowdsourcing opportunities: If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+Invest in real estate more strategically.
+If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

-Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
+Sign up and take a look at what Fundrise has to offer.
 It’s free to look.